 Saturday - gate opening time is expected to be 7am.

-these are also the times when the box office will be open for anyone wishing to purchase tickets on the day.
+these are also the times when the box offices will be open for anyone wishing to purchase tickets on the day.

 WHEN DOES THE COMPETITION START?

 Friday's competition programme is expected to begin at 10.30am.

 Saturday's competition programme is expected to begin at 9am.

 HOW DO I COLLECT MY PRE-PAID TICKETS?

 If you don't already have your tickets but you have purchased them, then they can be collect prior to 4pm on Thursday 15 August from the Glasgow Royal Concert Hall or City Halls.
 On the day of the event they can be collected from the box offices at Glasgow Green (NB - on Friday, two box offices are open, the North box office on Greendyke Street and at the People's Palace on the east approach to the event).